How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Temple in Tainan

 If you’re a little crunched for time, stick to spending at least one day in Tainan.
-It’s enough time to get the main sites out of the way to get a taste for the city before moving onto the back half of your Taiwan itinerary.
+It’s enough time to get the main sites out of the way to get a taste of the city before moving on to the back half of your Taiwan trip.

 What to do in Tainan

-As the old Taiwanese capital, there are plenty of things to do in Tainan for the cultural explorer.
-Although Tainan’s a large city, you can fit in many of the highlights on a time crunch.
+As it’s the old Taiwanese capital, we’ve found plenty of things to do in Tainan for the cultural explorer.
+Although Tainan is a large city, in our experience, you can fit in many of the highlights on a time crunch.
 Here are a few must-sees for your travel plans:

 Get your Taiwanese food fix at Tainan Flower Night Market